nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 "Double quotes"
 ~~~~~~~~~~~~~~~

-We use double quotes for strings in code, for example
+We use double quotes for strings in code, for example,  ``nest.Create("iaf_psc_alpha")``.
+This applies to
-(nest.Create("iaf_psc_alpha")).
+reStructuredText files as well as Python and C++ code.
+This rule is based on PEP 257, which (only) dictates the use of
+double quotes in triple quoted strings; for consistency, double quotes are used throughout the codebase.

-Double or single quotes should not be used as an emphasis marker for text.
+Double or single quotes should not be used to emphasize important concepts in the text.

 \``Double backticks\``